oracle-livelabs/spatial-graph/adb-graph/work-with-csv-files/load-csv-files/load-csv-files.md

 ## Introduction

-In this lab you will load two CSV files into corresponding tables using the Database Actions interface of your Oracle Autonomous Data Warehouse  or Oracle Autonomous Transaction Processing instance.
+In this lab you will load two CSV files into corresponding tables using the Database Actions interface of your Oracle Autonomous AI Lakehouse  or Oracle Autonomous AI Transaction Processing instance.

 <!-- COMMENTED THE FOLLOWING OUT FOR DATABSE WORLD: